 Syracuse Center students will be housed in the Grand Blossom House apartment building.
 Like all accommodations in Hong Kong, your lodgings will be significantly smaller than you are accustomed to.
 Hong Kong real estate is among the most expensive in the world and a family of four typically live in an apartment with living space of 300 to 600 square feet.

 Grand Blossom House: Each apartment at Grand Blossom House has three bedrooms, two bathrooms, a small kitchen, and a small sitting area.
 All bedding and bed linens are provided.
 The size of the beds are not as large as in the U.S. They are typically 3′ x 6′.
 You will need to bring a towel or purchase towels when you arrive.
 The apartments also include a small washing machine, but no dryer.
 Limited laundry services are available to occupants of Grand Blossom House.
 There is also a laundromat across the street from the apartment building.
-Students take the subway to CityU, which is approximately a 25 minute commute.
+Students take the subway to CityU, which is approximately a 25 minute commute door-to-door.

 Housing for City University direct enroll students: CityU direct enroll students will live in dormitories.
 If space in the dormitory is unavailable for a given semester, direct enroll students will live in the Grand Blossom House apartment building.